-- adversely affect our ability to obtain additional financing for future operations or capital needs; - · limit our ability to pursue acquisitions and other business opportunities; - · make our results of operations more susceptible to adverse economic or operating conditions; or - limit our ability to pay dividends.
+- · adversely affect our ability to obtain additional financing for future operations or capital needs; - · limit our ability to pursue acquisitions and other business opportunities; - · make our results of operations more susceptible to adverse economic or operating conditions; or - · limit our ability to pay dividends

-Our payment of any principal and interest will reduce our cash available for dividends to holders of common stock.
+Our payment of any principal and interest will reduce our cash available for distribution to holders of common stock.
 In addition, we are able to incur substantial additional indebtedness in the future.
 If we incur additional debt, the risks associated with our leverage would increase.
 For more information regarding our credit facility, please read "Management's Discussion and Analysis of Financial Condition and Results of Operations-Liquidity and Capital Resources."

-If dividends on our shares of common stock are not paid with respect to any fiscal quarter, our stockholders will not be entitled to receive that quarter's payments in the future.
+If dividends on our shares of common stock are not paid with respect to any fiscal quarter, including those at the anticipated initial dividend rate, our stockholders will not be entitled to receive that quarter's payments in the future.

 Dividends to our stockholders will not be cumulative.
-Consequently, if dividends on our shares of common stock are not paid with respect to any fiscal quarter, our stockholders will not be entitled to receive that quarter's payments in the future.
+Consequently, if dividends on our shares of common stock are not paid with respect to any fiscal quarter, including those at the anticipated initial distribution rate, our stockholders will not be entitled to receive that quarter's payments in the future.